 CDH can cause several complications:

 Congenital diaphragmatic hernia (CDH) is usually found by ultrasound exams done during pregnancy.
+If your baby has a congenital diaphragmatic hernia, a fetal MRI may be used to better understand your child's problems so appropriate treatment can be planned.

 Mercy takes a team approach to caring for babies with CDH.
 Together, our neonatologists and pediatric pulmonologists, cardiologists and surgeons develop a personalized treatment plans based on the severity of the condition and the baby’s overall health.